 Check whether an OCSP status response was included in the handshake and whether it was checked and valid (not too old or superseded).
 This is a helper function when needing to decide whether to perform an OCSP validity check on the peer's certificate.
-Must be called after gnutls\certificate\verify\peers3() is called.
+Should be called after any of gnutls\certificate\verify\peers\() are called.